 The Formal Recruitment Process takes place during the first two weekends of Spring Semester.
-Is consists of four rounds that highlight what the Panhellenic Association was founded on and allows every woman going through the process to learn about each chapter.
-At the end of the two weeks, through the mutual selection process, women will be given their bid on Bid Day and then celebrate with the chapter that they just joined.
+Is consists of four rounds that highlight what the Panhellenic Association was founded on and allows every person going through the process to learn about each chapter.
+At the end of the two weeks, through the mutual selection process, participants will have opportunity to be given their bid on Bid Day and then celebrate with the chapter that they just joined.

 To make this process less stressful, Potential New Members will be placed in a group and given at least two Recruitment Guides to assist you through the process.
-These guides meant to serve as a role model and friend throughout the recruitment process and even when it’s over.
-Potential New Members will be assigned a Recruitment Group when they register for Formal Recruitment.
+These guides meant to serve as a role model, friend, and resource to support a successful formal recruitment experience.
+Potential New Members will be assigned a Recruitment Group within 2 weeks after they register for Formal Recruitment.

 Formal Recruitment Rounds:

 Meet the Chapters Round: Meet the Chapter’s Round takes place in two parts.
 You will get a chance to meet all of the Chapters and hear a little bit about what makes each sorority special.
 Participants will be split up according to their Recruitment Guide groups and will travel with that group throughout the entirety of the recruitment process.
 Dress for this round is casual.
 Participants usually wear jeans, a cute shirt, and flats or riding boots.

 Philanthropy Round: Philanthropy Round will take place at each chapter’s house.
 During Philanthropy Round you will be working on an activity that benefits the chapter’s philanthropy and talking about the importance of this philanthropy to their chapter.
 Dress for this round is snappy casual.
 Participants usually wear nice jeans, boots, a cute shirt, blazers, or skirts with flats.